cortex-js/cortex-js.github.io/kb-compute-engine.md

 - an object literal with a `"num"` key
 - a JSON number
-- a JSON string starting with `+`, `-` or the digits `0`-`9`.
+- a JSON string literal.
 Using a string is useful to represent numbers with a higher precision or greater range than JSON numbers.

 ### Numbers as Object Literals